What makes it one of the most exciting technologies?

 How Does a Blockchain Work?

-The standout characteristic of a blockchain lies in its decentralised nature, where multiple copies of the data are stored across numerous machines, and all these copies must harmonise for the data to be considered valid.
-Transactions are accumulated and compiled into blocks, akin to cells in a spreadsheet that contain specific information.
-Once a block reaches its capacity, the data undergoes an encryption process, generating a unique hexadecimal identifier known as a hash.
-This hash plays a pivotal role in ensuring the security and integrity of the information within the blockchain, contributing to the technology’s appeal and robustness in data management and verification.
+The standout characteristic of a blockchain lies in its decentralised nature.
+In this structure, multiple copies of the data store across numerous machines, and all copies must harmonise for validity.
+Transactions accumulate and compile into blocks, similar to cells in a spreadsheet that contain specific information.
+Once a block reaches capacity, the data undergoes an encryption process that generates a unique hexadecimal identifier known as a hash.

 Types of Blockchain: